 Positioning is an essential process of launching your idea into the market.
-Launching in the market your fresh idea in the form of product or service is both exciting as well as a vigilant effort for giving the first step in developing the enterprise.
-Before presenting your product idea to the market, there are few things to be considered and positioning is one of them where you've to set the stage with a specific graph.
+Launching in the market your fresh idea in the form of a product or service is both exciting and a vigilant effort for giving the first step in developing the enterprise.
+Before presenting your product idea to the market, there are few things to be considered, and positioning is one where you've set the stage with a specific graph.

 The Positioning Graph

 The positioning graph is a 2D plain having two axes.
 On the Y-axis, i.e., the vertical axis, there is the uniqueness of your idea.
 Its increased value shows the degree of uniqueness of your product.
 The higher you are vertical, the more differentiated you are from the rest of your competitors, and no one else can do what you can do.
-The second is the horizontal axis, i.e., the X-axis which portrays the value of what your product is and what your idea has for your target consumers.
-The further you are out from the origin the more valuable you and your company is for the users.
+The second is the horizontal axis, i.e., the X-axis, which portrays the value of your product and your idea for your target consumers.
+The further you are out from the origin, the more valuable you and your company is for the users.